slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital."
 -- Charlie Munger [1924]*

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley [1939]*

 > *"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
 -- Kevin Kelly [1952]*

 > *"Never take investment advice from someone who has to work for a living."
 -- Nassim Taleb [1960]*

-> *"The future belongs to those who see possibilities before they become obvious."
--- John Sculley*
+> *"The #1 thing you should look for in an investor is conviction."
+-- Naval Ravikant [1974]*

 > *"I don’t buy property because I think the value is going to go up.
 I buy property because I can make the value go up."
 -- realestatetrent@x*